-Valerie Filbry has been named principal of Alleghany Avenue Elementary School.
-She replaced Laura Newman, who retired.
+Erin Marone has been appointed principal of Florence A. Smith Elementary School 2.
+She replaced Thomas Capone, who retired.

 International Day of Peace

-Many Suffolk schools hosted activities last month to foster tolerance, kindness and understanding in celebration of the International Day of Peace.
+Many Nassau schools hosted activities last month to foster tolerance, kindness and understanding in celebration of the International Day of Peace.